4 Minute read

 For example, the CAREN has been used to:

 - Optimise defence personnel using exoskeleton system and knee braces to carry load, preventing injury and enhancing their performance

-- Research musculoskeletal injuries in sports, and how to prevent and accelerate recovery from such injuries
+- Research musculoskeletal injuries in sports, as well as how to prevent and accelerate recovery from these injuries

 - Investigate the relationships between physical and cognitive performance, laying the groundwork for new interventions for older adults who are prone to falling.